scikit-bio/scikit-bio/doc/source/index.rst

-bipy
+scikit-bio
 ====

-bipy (canonically pronounced *buy pie*) is a library for working with biological data in Python. bipy is open source, BSD-licensed software that is currently under active development.
+scikit-bio (canonically pronounced *buy pie*) is a library for working with biological data in Python. scikit-bio is open source, BSD-licensed software that is currently under active development.

 API Reference